Demystifying HybridDKG - A Distributed Key Generation Scheme

 A predefined cyclic permutation of nodes is assumed to be agreed upfront.
 For simplicity, we will assume that leaders are sorted in a simple ascending order.

-When entering this phase, the node will broadcast a message, called leadch, informing other nodes that it proposes a leader change.
-The messages carries the proposed leader Lˉ to which the nodes want to change.
+When entering this phase, the node will broadcast a message, called , informing other nodes that it proposes a leader change.
+The messages carries the proposed leader to which the nodes want to change.
 A dissatisfied node proposes the node that is next (in the ordering) of its current leader.

 Two things need to be agreed between nodes: if the leader change is happening and, if so, which node will be the new leader.

-A node that receives t+f+1leadch messages will be convinced that a leader change is happening and will broadcast a leadch proposing the smallest proposed leader it received.
-If the node receives t+f+1leadch messages proposing the same leader, it will accept that leader since consensus on the leader is reached.
+A node that receives messages will be convinced that a leader change is happening and will broadcast a proposing the smallest proposed leader it received.
+If the node receives messages proposing the same leader, it will accept that leader since consensus on the leader is reached.
+Then, if the node is not the next leader, it will restart its counter and enter the optimistic mode.

 Crash recovery